Elverum Håndball

-Elverum Håndball is a Norwegian handball club from Elverum, Norway.
+Elverum Håndball is a Norwegian professional handball club from Elverum Municipality, Norway.
 Currently, Elverum Håndball competes in the Norwegian Premier League Men's Handball, and they have been successful title winners for several years consecutively.
 The club was founded in 1946 by a group of 26 people.
-The Norway national team coach, Christian Berge, was coach for Elverum Håndball from 2008 to 2014 which he had to leave in order to coach the Norway men’s national team.
+The Norway national team coach, Christian Berge, was coach for Elverum Håndball from 2008 to 2014 which he had to leave in order to coach the Norway men's national team.

+Support

+The club's supporters group is called Taiga'n fanclub, and is an independent club established in 2006.